appwrite/appwrite/docs/tutorials/add-route.md

 - A key (name)
 - A default value
-- An instance of a validator class,This can also accept a callback that returns a validator instance.
+- An instance of a validator class, This can also accept a callback that returns a validator instance.
 Dependency injection is supported for the callback.
 - Description of the parameter
 - Is the route optional
 - An array of injections